O'Sullivan sweeps Brecel aside in Masters

 While Brecel responded with a brilliant century break of his own to reduce his arrears to 3-1 at the mid-session interval, an error on his break-off shot was heavily punished with O'Sullivan making the highest break of the tournament so far with a 134.

-O'Sullivan wrapped up his comprehensive win with another century and half century.
+O'Sullivan wrapped up his comprehensive win with another century, followed by a half century.